SAP-samples/teched2023-AD267/exercises/rap/exercises/ex4/README.md

-# Exercise 4 {OPTIONAL}: Create a Web API for the Onlineshop
+# Exercise 4 (OPTIONAL): Create a Web API for the Onlineshop

-In this OPTIONAL exercise we create an additional service.
-In the exercise before we created an Onlineshop service that we can use for a Fiori elements application which supports drafts (the ability to save UI entries in an unfinished or wrong state for the current user, in order to allow the user to correct the entry later.
-The entry will only become visible when the entry was finally corrected and saved.).
-These kind of services are not suitable to be called from other places than UIs, for example processes.
+In this OPTIONAL exercise, we will create an additional service.
+In the previous exercise, we created an Onlineshop service that we can use for an SAP Fiori elements application which supports drafts.
+(Draft support is the ability to save UI entries in an unfinished or wrong state for the current user, in order to allow the user to correct the entry later.
+The entry will only become visible when the entry is finally corrected and saved.).
+These kind of services are not suitable to be called from places other than UIs, for example, from processes.
 As we later on want to create a process, we will now add a second service for web API usage.

-For this we need to add a couple of artefacts on top of the already existing ones.
+For this, we need to add a couple of artefacts on top of the already existing ones.

 ## Exercise 4.1: Create a new Data Definition

-1. In your project open the context menu on **Core Data Services** -> **Data Definitions** and select **New Data Definition**.
+1. In the Project Explorer, go to **Core Data Services** -> **Data Definitions**, and right-click to open the context menu.
+2. Select **New Data Definition**.

 ![new_dd](images/100.png)

-2. Maintain the required information (`###` is the 3-digit code in your ABAP username) and click **Next >**.
+2. Enter the required information (`###` is the 3-digit code in your ABAP username), and click **Next**.
       - Name: _**`ZAPI_ONLINESHOP_###`**_
       - Description: _**`Onlineshop API`**_